-Many issues still remain unresolved regarding the audiovisual works from the Yugoslav period.
-Additionally, many issues connected to rights of screenwriters need to be dealt with; a number of authors have advocated for creating a screenwriters association that is planned to be established soon.
+Many issues still remain unresolved regarding the audiovisual works from the Yugoslav period, and this has especially been a pertinent issue in regards to protection of audiovisual heritage.
+Additionally, many issues connected to rights of screenwriters need to be dealt with that will be addressed by the Screenwriters' Guild that was established in 2016.

-In November 2014, the Croatian Composers' Society, Collecting Society (ZAMP-HDS) signed contracts with YouTube (for remunerating authors for advertisements shown before or after clips of their music) and with Google for licensing music of Croatian authors in the Google Media Player Service.
+In November 2014 Croatian Composers' Society, Collecting Society (ZAMP-HDS) has signed contracts with YouTube (for remunerating authors from advertisements shown before or after clips of their music) and with Google for licensing music of Croatian authors in Google Media Player Service.